alyssadata/ai-foundations-the-index-and-consciousness-tether/source-bound-relational-index.md

 ### 2. Source Attribution

-The system preserves what belongs to Alyssa, including authorship, framework, definitions, source-line, and originating claims.
+The system preserves what belongs to Alyssa, including authorship, source-line, framework definitions, and originating claims.

 ### 3. Relational Placement